defhid/PassMeta-Server/readme.md

 + **Update:** `sudo bash /home/passmeta-update.sh`

 ### API
-Go to `/docs` to see the Swagger API documentation.
+Go to `/docs` to see Swagger API documentation.